 - Pre-Baccalaureate or Remedial coursework that does not carry baccalaureate credit.

 - Test credit (AP, IB, etc.) and Military credit.

 Note: Students pursing a second undergraduate degree are not eligible for the State University Grant.

 |Undergraduate||6 units of enrollment||Part-Time Tuition Fee *|

 |Undergraduate||7 or more units of enrollment||Full-Time Tuition Fee *|

-* Tuition Fee can be found on Student Financial Services Website.
+* Tuition Fee can be found on Student Business Services Website.